unital/tempe/docs/source/user_guide/tutorial.rst

         r_theta_lines = PointsToLines(r_theta_points)
         quality_lines = polar_lines(r_theta_lines)

-    Doing this makes the connecing lines *polar geodesics*, ie. linear spiral segments between the points.
+    Doing this makes the connecting lines *polar geodesics*, ie. linear spiral segments between the points.

-    For this plot the difference is imperceptable, but if the theta values are more widely spaced it will be noticable.
-Polar geodesics are generally slower to render, as each r-theta line gets turned into a xy polyline, but the difference can be important in some curcumstances, such as drawing a regression line in polar coordinates.
+    For this plot the difference is imperceptable, but if the theta values are more widely spaced it will be noticeable.
+Polar geodesics are generally slower to render, as each r-theta line gets turned into a xy polyline, but the difference can be important in some circumstances, such as drawing a regression line in polar coordinates.

 Polar Plot Decorations